gbenga504/travel-assistant/README.md

 - Messages should not be too long or overwhelming
 - Support for voice notes for messages which are a bit longer
 - AI should remember user through multiple chat context

+## TODO

+- Save in the db
+- Formatting the response properly and make the clicks work [maps, look and fee etc]
+- Integrate with actual data
+- Work on pricing and other miscellaneous